Shirayukihiyou/TridentExtuder/README.md

 ## Notes

 - Always backup the original files before making any modifications.
-- The original `watermark` algorithm has been overwritten and is no longer available.
+- The original `watermark` algorithm has been adapted for cooling and is no longer available in its original form.
 - If issues arise after the changes, check the log files or report them on the Issues page of this repository.
 - Ensure the printer head hardware supports Peltier cooling and is properly connected.

 ## Background

 Klipper is a powerful 3D printer firmware.
-However, the default `watermark` cooling algorithm may not suit specific cooling needs.
-TridentExtruder enhances Klipper’s functionality by improving cooling control, making it suitable for bio 3D printing and other specialized applications.
+However, neither the default PID nor the `watermark` algorithms supported cooling functionality.
+TridentExtruder adapts these algorithms to enable precise cooling control, making it suitable for bio 3D printing and other specialized applications.

 ## Contributions